relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ![](media/85e99ebffc8ada7ae4c69a61cb873213.png)

-1. Click “New” if the monitored individual is not already defined on another Data Source, or “Link” if the user has already been monitored in the past
+1. Click `New` if the monitored individual is not already defined on another Data Source, or “Link” if the user has already been monitored in the past

 2. Microsoft Exchange Data Source will only pull data for linked Monitored